Finley 1973 Indy history

 The car was ready for the start of practice at the Indianapolis Motor Speedway in May 1973 but almost immediately was making strange noises from its engine, and then the team's two engines took it in turns to break as the car's qualifying chance came and went.
 Parsons got the car into the race at Pocono, but moved to the Leader Card team later in the season and was replaced in the Fleagle by John Hubbard for a few races, and then by Bentley Warren.
 Warren kept the drive for the early part of 1974, but could not get the car up to speed at the Indy 500 and moved across to Grant King's team to try to qualify their backup car.
 Parsons then returned to the Vatis team for the final day of qualifying and put the car on the tenth row.
 Unfortunately, he retired early with a broken turbocharger.
 Tassi Vatis finally bought a more up-to-date car for 1975, acquiring a two-year-old Eagle, and the Fleagle was only used a few more times.
 At the 1975 Indy 500 is was allocated to the talented Mike Hiss, who qualified on the back row of the grid but was again out early.

 New for Johnny Parsons Jr at the 1973 Indy 500 as the Tassis Vatis's #94 Two Jacks Flyer entry.
 The car blew too many engines and no attempt was made to qualify.
 Raced by Parsons, John Hubbard and Bentley Warren later in 1973, always wearing #94.
 Retained for 1974 and driven by Warren, Parsons and Hubbard during the season, Parsons qualifying it for the Indy 500 as the Vatis Special.
 Retained again for 1975 and raced by Parsons in the early part of the season, then qualified by Mike Hiss for the Indy 500 as the Vatis Enterprises #94 Ayr-Way/WNAP car.
 Vatis acquired a 1972/73 Eagle in time for the 1975 Indy 500, and acquired a second one for 1976, so the "Fleagle" was not seen again.
-The car is believed to have been at McIntire Chevrolet for some years, but its movements are then unknown until it was sold by Rich Morrison (Salina, KS) to Toney Edwards (Greenwood, Indiana) in 2013.
+The car is believed to have been at McIntire Chevrolet for some years, but its movements are then unknown until Mike Guffey (Hartford City, Indiana) bought it from a car dealership and eventually sold it to Rich Morrison (Salina, KS).
+Morrison sold it to Toney Edwards (Greenwood, Indiana) in 2013.
 It was restored by Peter Jamie to its 1975 livery.
 Still with Toney in October 2021.

 Driven by: Johnny Parsons Jr, John Hubbard, Bentley Warren, Mike Hiss and Lee Kunzman.
 First race: Pocono International Raceway (R6), 1 Jul 1973.
 Total of 20 recorded races.

-Thanks to Rich Morrison, Toney Edwards and Peter Jamie for information on this car, and to Michael Ferner, Simmo Iskül and 'Matt' for helping to figure out its race history.
+Thanks to Rich Morrison, Toney Edwards, Peter Jamie, Bill Wiswedel and Mike Guffey for information on this car, and to Michael Ferner, Simmo Iskül and 'gbl' for helping to figure out its race history.